Colloquium: The Cosmic Dipole Anomaly: Uncertainties and Systematics

-While statistical error can be mitigated by raising the flux cut or masking problematic regions, the same is not true for systematic (position-dependent) flux calibration errors, which manifest as source counts variance that persists across a wide range of flux cuts.
-Flux calibration errors can either be corrected in the analysis or appropriately masked.
-It is likely that the VLA~Sky~Survey \citep{Lacy:2019rfe}, as used \emph{e.g.} by \citet{Darling:2022jxt}, suffers from calibration errors, at least for decl.~$<-15^\circ$. \citet{Darling:2022jxt} did note this issue and masked below decl.~$<-15^\circ$, but it is likely that this is insufficient to make VLASS suitable for the Ellis-Baldwin test, at least for the first epoch, as argued by \citet{Secrest:2022uvx}.
+Although statistical error can be mitigated by raising the flux cut or masking problematic regions, the same is not true for systematic (position-dependent) flux calibration errors, which manifest as source counts variance that persists across a wide range of flux cuts.
+Flux calibration errors can be either corrected in the analysis or appropriately masked.
+It is likely that the VLA~Sky~Survey \citep{Lacy:2019rfe}, as used e.g. by \citet{Darling:2022jxt}, suffers from calibration errors, at least for decl.~$<-15^\circ$. \citet{Darling:2022jxt} did note this issue and masked below decl.~$<-15^\circ$, but it is likely that this is insufficient to make VLASS suitable for the Ellis-Baldwin test, at least for the first epoch, as argued by \citet{Secrest:2022uvx}.

-The TGSS catalog notably exhibits a dipole several times larger than any other radio catalog employed for the Ellis-Baldwin test \citep{Bengaly:2017slg} and is the critical data point justifying the claim by \citet{Siewert:2020krp} that the dipole has a frequency dependence. \citet{Secrest:2022uvx}, on the other hand, ascribe the large TGSS amplitude to flux calibration errors, an effect they demonstrate by re-calibrating the TGSS using NVSS. \citet{Singal:2023wni} argues that, contrary to the findings of \citet{Secrest:2022uvx}, the startlingly high dipole in the TGSS catalog cannot be ascribed to flux calibration errors, because the TGSS dipole points in a similar direction as the CMB dipole, and that correcting for flux calibration errors as \citet{Secrest:2022uvx} did artificially makes the number density of sources in TGSS match that in NVSS, resulting in a similar dipole amplitude.
+The TGSS catalog notably exhibits a dipole several times larger than any other radio catalog employed for the Ellis-Baldwin test \citep{Bengaly:2017slg} and is the critical data point that justifies the claim by \citet{Siewert:2020krp} that the dipole has a frequency dependence. \citet{Secrest:2022uvx}, on the other hand, ascribe the large TGSS amplitude to flux calibration errors, an effect they demonstrate by recalibrating the TGSS using NVSS. \citet{Singal:2023wni} argues that, contrary to the findings of \citet{Secrest:2022uvx}, the startlingly high dipole in the TGSS catalog cannot be ascribed to flux calibration errors, because the TGSS dipole points in a direction similar to the CMB dipole, and that correcting for flux calibration errors as \citet{Secrest:2022uvx} did artificially makes the number density of sources in TGSS match that in NVSS, resulting in a similar dipole amplitude.